Employer Insights

 Are Employers Required to Pay Employees Extra for Working a Holiday?

-Public employees who have to work on a federal holiday are entitled to holiday premium pay which is commonly referred to as “double time”.
+Public employees required by his or her employer to work on a federal holiday are entitled to holiday premium pay, which is commonly referred to as “double time”.
 Holiday premium pay is pay for non-overtime hours of work that you are required to work on a holiday.
-Any public employee who works on a federal holiday may not work more than 8 hours that day.
+Any public employee working on a federal holiday may not work more than 8 hours that day.

 Banking Holidays & Payroll Processing